Photo credit: Ellen Dykstra

 Other Writing | Teaching | Interviews

-Natalie Dykstra has received a National Endowment for the Humanities fellowship for her work on Clover Adams.
-She is a Fellow of the Massachusetts Historical Society and associate professor of English at Hope College in Holland, MI.
-When not teaching, she lives with her husband in Waltham, MA.
+She has received a National Endowment for the Humanities fellowship for her work on Clover Adams as well as grants from the Schlesinger Library and the Massachusetts Historical Society, where she was elected Fellow in 2011.
+She is an associate professor of English at Hope College in Holland, Michigan.
+For her work with students, she recently received the "Excellence in Mentoring" award from the college's Andrew W. Mellon Scholars Program.
+When not teaching, she lives with her husband in Waltham, Massachusetts.

 Faculty Connections: More Than Just a Teacher